shixing/LearnGit/Git.md

 2805f3f V0.1.4

-git checkout 2805 # this would change the code to V0.1.4, but commit a09a are still there. git checkout -b new_branch # create a new branch based on 2805;
+git checkout 2805 # this would change the code to V0.1.4, but commit a09a are still there. git chekcout -f # == git checkout -f HEAD if there's changes on working tree, with -f, the command will be aborted. git checkout -- a.txt # = git chekcout <Index> -- a.txt, will change the a.txt to current index's content. git checkout 2805 -- a.txt # will change a.txt to 2805's a.txt, it will also update the index to 2805's content. git checkout -b new_branch # create a new branch based on 2805;
 ```